-- Our focus should be to build character in our lives.
-Sometimes people try to cover their lack of character by merely polishing their personality. - A. Character is developed in a closet-what a person does when he knows no one is watching him.
+- → Our focus should be to build character in our lives.
+Sometimes people try to cover their lack of character by merely polishing their personality. - ► I went to college at Midwestern in Pontiac, MI when Dr. Tom Malone was it's founder and president.
+Midwestern was advertised as "A Character Building Factory."
+It lived up to it's advertising!
+That was what I needed most at that point in my life-Character!
+Much of who I am today I owe to God using Midwestern to instill discipline... diligence... duty... and determination into my life. - A. Character is developed in a closet-what a person does when he knows no one is watching him.
 D.L.
 Moody said, "Character is what you are in the dark." - However, personality is polished so others will view the person publicly in a positive light (Mt.
 23:27). - B. David (Ps.
 26:1-Judge me, O Lord; for I have walked in mine integrity...).
 David's character was developed as he fled from a jealous king and lived in the wilderness.
-Character is rarely formed with one has a life of comfort or pleasure. - C. David's son, Absalom, had an attractive personality, but lacked inward character.
+Character is rarely formed with one has a life of comfort or pleasure. - C. David's son, Absalom, had personality, but lacked character.
 Absalom polished his personality to improve his outward persona for selfish advantage (see 2 Sam.
+15:2-6).

-15:2-6). - Some may display a measure of kindness, like Absalom, but it is only a facade, shown to gain acceptance or approval (2 Pet.
+- Some may display a measure of kindness, like Absalom, but it is only a facade, shown to gain someone's acceptance or approval (2 Pet.
 2:3).
-Politicians are experts as this.

-- Polished people are agreeable and pleasant as they mingle with other like-minded people.
-But, their personality changes when they're around people who disagree with them. - D. Character does not change regardless of circumstances.
-Character will keep a commitment even when the circumstances surrounding my commitment may have changed. - E. Character does not give in to peer pressure (Dan.
+Politicians are experts as this. - Polished people are agreeable and pleasant as they mingle with other like-minded people.
+Their personality changes when they're around people who disagree with them. - D. Character does not change regardless of circumstances.
+Character does not succumb to peer pressure (Dan.
 1:8; 3:16-18; 6:10).